mild-blue/txmatching/documentation/crossmatch_of_cadaverous_donors.md

 ### Special crossmatch with theoretical antibodies

-One more distinguishing feature of this API compared to the classical TXM virtual crossmatch is the fact that if we have a double antibody that has both chains among the donor's antigens and splits into two separate theoretical antibodies, these theoretical antibodies have a negative crossmatch.
+One more distinguishing feature of this API compared to the virtual crossmatch in KPD is the fact that if we have a double antibody that has both chains among the donor's antigens and splits into two separate theoretical antibodies, these theoretical antibodies have a negative crossmatch.